The Solution for Preventing Damage from Cracks

 Whether the job requires an open graded or dense graded mixture, you are assured of the same attention to detail and care that goes into every Suit-Kote design.

-- Open graded mixtures contain coarse aggregate mixed with emulsified asphalt which provide excellent strength, drainage and a long service life.
+- Open graded mixtures contain coarse aggregate mixed with emulsified asphalt which provides excellent strength, drainage and a long service life

 - Both mixture types are custom-blended based on job requirements; coarse or fine gradings may be used depending on road condition and traffic requirements